 Fresh garlic cloves – I recommend fresh garlic over all other varieties.
 You can also use dehydrated garlic, garlic paste or the stuff from the bottle in a pinch.

-Panko breadcrumb (or plain breadcrumb) – This is will the mac and cheese that deliscious crispy topping.
+Panko breadcrumb (or plain breadcrumb) – This is will give the mac and cheese that deliscious crispy topping.

 You can use half and half or plain milk.
 For a lactose-free option, you can use your favorite plant-based milk.
 I’ve repeatedly substituted the dairy milk for oat milk in this recipe (and other mac and cheese recipes) and loved it.
 The cream sauce is still super creamy and indulgent.